 The aim of the International A Level syllabus is to enable you to study courses that are balanced and appropriate for your own individual abilities and interests.
-You should be of at least grade 6 standard for the performance component, and it will be to your advantage to have covered the IGCSE music course (but not essential).
+You should be at a grade 6 or above standard for the performance component, and it will be to your advantage to have covered the (I)GCSE music course (but this is not essential).